 As he began his professional journey, Nate continued to make an incredible impact in politics.

-After graduating from Princeton University’s Woodrow Wilson School, Nate brought his conservative ideals to the private sector and founded Rubicon Global, North America's leading provider of sustainable waste and recycling services.
+After attending Princeton University’s Woodrow Wilson School, Nate brought his conservative ideals to the private sector and founded Rubicon Global, North America's leading provider of sustainable waste and recycling services.

 Rubicon Global helps businesses reduce costs, lower overhead, and keep waste out of landfills.